-Please note that this component is reviewed independently, and there is no warning period.
+Please note that this component is reviewed independently, and there is no SAP warning period for the 150% time frame for completion.
 Students will be notified prior to their final semester of eligibility.

 If a student changes from one degree program to another, the cumulative number of credit hours attempted and earned will be adjusted to reflect the requirements of the new program.